Kademi/keditor/README.md

  * @option {Function} onContainerDuplicated Callback will be called when a container is duplicated.
 Arguments: event, originalContainer, newContainer
  * @option {Function} onContainerSelected Callback will be called when a container is selected.
 Arguments: event, selectedContainer
  * @option {Function} onContainerSnippetDropped Callback will be called when a container snippet is dropped into content area.
 Arguments: event, newContainer, droppedContainer
- * @option {Function} onCKEditorReady Callback will be called after initializing component, when CKEditor of component content is ready.
-Arguments: component, editor
+ * @option {Function} onComponentReady Callback will be called after component is initialized.
+Arguments: component
  * @option {Function} onInitComponent Callback will be called when initializing component.
 Arguments: component
  * @option {Function} onBeforeComponentDeleted Callback will be called before a component is deleted.
 Arguments: event, selectedComponent
  * @option {Function} onComponentDeleted Callback will be called after a component is deleted.
 Arguments: event, selectedComponent